lee-joanne/rageit/README.md

 ### Manual Testing

 The project has been tested heavily via manual testing.
 The website has been tested using Google DevTools > Inspect, with all of the different devices listed.
 All pages are responsive to all listed devices, even the Galaxy Fold!
 The website has been tested on MacBook 2022, MacBook 2020, iMac 2019, iPhone 13 Mini, iPhone 11, iPad Pro, OnePlus, and ASUS ROG.
 Multiple friends have tested out this website, raging about their own personal issues.
 I tested this out myself by creating many different accounts, making many posts, reacting to my posts, unreacting, ensuring that all respective messages are shown when unraged/raged/commented/comment deleted/posts created/post deleted/post edited.
 I have created and deleted many posts and many comments to ensure everything is deleted properly.
 I made posts and comments with very long strings of text to ensure that all characters and text will remain within the container.
 I have tried tampering with the url to access edit_post and delete_post of a post made by a different author under a different user name and successfully reached the error page (however, this feature is not available for deleting comments).
 I have tried uploading a non jpeg/jpg/png file to create_post and edit_post and successfully tested the JavaScript message to show up.
+The Bootstrap feature of having the fixed navbar works perfectly on all mobiles as well, so users do not need to scroll all the way up if they want to create a post, log in or out, or sign up.
+All messages are communicated with the user, and signing out or deleting a post will always ask the user for confirmation first.
+When the user has raged to the post already, it will always show 'you raged this' beside the rage/comment counter.
+I have edited posts and kept or changed the featured photo and the website would behave perfectly, either changing to the new photo or keeping the old photo.
 Lots of testing has been done to ensure the website works properly, and the code has been validated through the respective validators.

 ### Bugs